joecof/chat-app/README.md

 # chat-app
-A chat app similar to Slack
+A simple chat app similar to Slack.